nicolaprezza/Re-Pair/README.md

 Space-efficient computation of the Re-Pair grammar
 ===============
-Author: Nicola Prezza (nicolapr@gmail.com)
+Author: Nicola Prezza (nicola.prezza@gmail.com)

 From the paper: Bille P, Gørtz IL, Prezza N. Space-Efficient Re-Pair Compression. arXiv preprint arXiv:1611.01479.
-2016 Nov 4.
+2016 Nov 4. (accepted at DCC 2017)

 ### Description

-NOTE: CODE STILL IN DEVELOPMENT AND NOT YET FINISHED!

 This code computes the Re-Pair grammar of a input ASCII file using roughly (2n + eps) * log n bits of RAM during execution, where eps>0 is a small constant.
 Running time is linear.